 How big is the truck bed in the Hyundai Santa Cruz?

-The truck is 52.1 inches long at the bottom, with a lockable under-bed compartment plus additional side compartments.
-There is an in-bed 115-volt power outlet and a factory-integrated retractable, lockable tonneau cover.
+The truck is 52.1 inches (about 4.25 feet) long at the bottom, with a lockable under-bed compartment plus additional side compartments.
+There is an in-bed 115-volt power outlet and an available factory-integrated retractable, lockable tonneau cover.

 There are two c-channel utility tracks/bed rails, and adjustable tie-down cleats to help properly stow all your gear.